kentcdodds/2016/bootstrapping-react-applications/README.md

 It can be painful to set up all the pieces.
 There are over [18,000 react packages](https://www.npmjs.com/search?q=react) on npm.

-It can be a hassle and a roadblock figuring out what applications.
-So I prefer starting with a boiler plate project.
+I prefer starting with a boiler plate project.
 I recommend using one of the following:

 * [coryhouse/react-slingshot: React + Redux starter kit with Babel, hot reloading, testing, linting and a working example app, all built in](https://github.com/coryhouse/react-slingshot)
 * [kriasoft/react-starter-kit: React Starter Kit — isomorphic web app boilerplate (Node.js, Express, GraphQL, React.js, Babel 6, PostCSS, Webpack, Browsersync)](https://github.com/kriasoft/react-starter-kit)